madetech/data-101/modules/core/Spark.md

 ## What is PySpark?

 "PySpark is an interface for Apache Spark in Python.
-It not only allows you to write Spark applications using Python APIs, but also provides the PySpark shell for interactively analyzing your data in a distributed environment."[1]
+It not only allows you to write Spark applications using Python APIs, but also provides the PySpark shell for interactively analyzing your data in a distributed environment."
+[1]

+## Exercise
 To run this excercise you should be able to use your local Python environment with PySpark enabled.

 You could also set up a notebook on a Databricks workspace or use [Databricks Connect](https://docs.databricks.com/dev-tools/databricks-connect.html).